 The base recipe is forgiving.
 Here is how I switch it up.

-- Half beef, half sausage: Combining the two builds more flavor with no extra work.
+- Half beef, half italian sausage: Combining the two builds more savory flavor with no extra work.

-- Lighter version: Use a ground turkey swap for the beef.
+- Lighter version: Use a ground turkey recipe swap for the beef.

-- Cottage cheese swap: Use cottage cheese in place of ricotta.
+- Cottage cheese swap: Use cottage cheese in place of ricotta cheese.
 Mix with the egg and Parmesan as usual.

-- Other short pasta: Penne or rigatoni work just as well as ziti.
+- Other short pasta: Penne pasta or rigatoni work just as well as ziti.

 - Add veggies: Stir fresh spinach or sauteed mushrooms into the meat sauce.

-- Shortcut sauce: Use 4-5 cups jarred marinara and skip the seasoning step.
+- Shortcut jar: Use 4-5 cups jarred marinara sauce and reduce the salt.

 Grab These Tools